PaddlePaddle/PaddleSpeech/demos/speech_recognition/README.md

 ```

 ### 2. Prepare Input File
-Input of this demo should be a WAV file(`.wav`), and the sample rate must be same as the model's.
+The input of this demo should be a WAV file(`.wav`), and the sample rate must be the same as the model.

 Here are sample files for this demo that can be downloaded:
 ```bash